XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 [Brownie](https://eth-brownie.readthedocs.io/en/stable/index.html) Python-based is a development environment to compile, deploy, test, and debug your Ethereum software.

 ### What you will learn
-In this tutorial, you will learn how to set up Brownie and use it to build, test and deploy a XRC20 Token on both the XDC Network mainnet and XDC Apothem testnet.
+In this tutorial, you will learn how to set up Brownie and use it to build, test, and deploy a XRC20 Token on both the XDC Network mainnet and XDC Apothem testnet.

 ### What you will do
 - Install and setup Brownie